 Boarding in Oakham’s Lower School is the start of an exciting adventure, where pupils get the chance to make lots of friends, try new things and enjoy the best of family life.
 Oakham’s flexible approach to boarding means that pupils are able to move seamlessly between boarding and home life with different options to suit all our families.

-Lower School boarders stay in their own comfortable and homely surroundings on the Lower School (Jerwoods) campus.
-Here they are cared for by their Houseparent, and resident staff that includes two live-in Matrons and two Resident Tutors.
+Lower School boarders stay in their own comfortable and homely surroundings in Hodges on the Lower School (Jerwoods) campus.
+Here they are cared for by the Head of Lower School Boarding, Matthew Powell, and resident staff.
+This includes an Assistant Houseparent and Resident Tutor for Hodges Boys and an Assistant Houseparent and Resident Tutor for Hodges Boys.
 Jerwoods is also home to the Head of Lower School, Adrian Morris, and his family.
 Together this resident team provides a strong and supportive network for our youngest boarders.

 Our Lower School boarding facilities provide lots of indoor and outdoor space, and the site is currently undergoing a major redevelopment that will include new facilities in which to work and play.
 Pupils particularly enjoy the outside space provided for their exclusive use; playing ‘Out Back’ is a favourite past-time, as is tending the newly planted flowers and vegetables in their garden.